NormanDunbar/QLWikiConverter/QLWikiConverter.rst

     CONV_IMAGE_LINK={{%SRC%|%LONG_DESC%}}
     CONV_IMAGE_LINK={{%SRC%?%WIDTH%x%HEIGHT%|%LONG_DESC%}}

-As mentioned, image alignment is done using whitespace before and/or after the '{{' or '}}' characters.
+As mentioned, image alignment is done using white space before and/or after the '{{' or '}}' characters.
 As with table cells (See below), the image is aligned by putting the spaces on the side the image should be 'padded' on.
-So add spaces on the left to aligne right, add  spaces on the right to align left, and add them on both sides to align centrally.
+So add spaces on the left to align right, add  spaces on the right to align left, and add them on both sides to align centrally.

 ..  code-block:: none